The Laws of Nature

 - All fractions of n must add up to one.

-- n is identified as the 3 part neutron cell which the Neu Theory model uses as the primal form, and natural quantum unit of atomic matter (1.000 000u) with an invariant fractional distribution of atomic mass betweuen the 3 elementary matter quanta equal to 0.998 623u + 0.000 544u + 0.000 833u.
+- n is identified as the 3 part neutron cell which the Neu Theory model uses as the primal form, and natural quantum unit of atomic matter (1.000 000u) with an invariant fractional distribution of atomic mass between the three elementary matter quanta equal to 0.998 623u + 0.000 544u + 0.000 833u.

 - There are two physical states of n, the a-state and the b-state.
 An increase in one state requires a decrease in the other.
 Both states must add up to N.